LHA Peel Hobart | Gentle Chemical Peel for Sensitive Skin

 How Often Should You Have a Lala Peel?

 The LALA Peel, also known as an LHA Peel, is designed to be gentle enough for regular use while still delivering noticeable results.
-Most clients begin with a series of 3 to 6 treatments, spaced 1 to 2 weeks apart, to help improve skin clarity, reduce congestion, and support barrier repair.
+Most clients begin with a series of 3 to 6 treatments, spaced 1 to 2 weeks apart, to help improve skin clarity, reduce congestion, and support the repair of the skin’s barrier.

-This initial phase allows for close monitoring, especially for clients in Hobart managing acne, redness, or sensitivity.
+This initial phase enables close monitoring, particularly for clients in Hobart who are managing acne, redness, or sensitivity.
 The slow-release action of Lipo-Hydroxy Acid makes the peel suitable for gradual improvement without triggering inflammation or downtime.

-Clients with long-term goals such as managing oil production, preventing breakouts, or maintaining even skin tone often include the LALA Peel in their year-round skin care plan.
+Clients with long-term goals, such as managing oil production, preventing breakouts, or maintaining even skin tone, often include the LALA Peel in their year-round skincare regimen.

 Following each session, it’s important to use gentle, fragrance-free skincare to support recovery.
-Avoid exfoliants, retinoids, and active ingredients for 3 to 5 days, and apply a broad-spectrum SPF daily, even in cooler or overcast weather, to protect the freshly exfoliated skin.
+Avoid exfoliants, retinoids, and other active ingredients for 3 to 5 days.
+Apply a broad-spectrum SPF daily, even in cooler or overcast weather, to protect the freshly exfoliated skin.

 Combining the LHA Peel with Other Skin Treatments in Hobart